josekun13/Becker-test-version/README.md

 Motornode generate the PWM and direction signals for the motor drivers.

 ## Possible Improvements
-The next list shows improvements that help the Becker's performance
+The next list shows improvements that help the Becker's performance:

 * An adaptative control system.
 * Externar microcontroller to generate PWM signals.